Civil, Materials, and Environmental Engineering (CME)

 CME 494.
 Special Topics in Civil and Materials Engineering.
 1-4 hours.

-Subject matter varies from section to section and from semester to semester, depending on the specialities of the instructor.
+Subject matter varies from section to section and from semester to semester, depending on the specialties of the instructor.
 Course Information: May be repeated.
 Students may register in more than one section per term.
 Prerequisite(s): Consent of the instructor.

 CME 496.
 Special Problems.
 1-4 hours.